LEG AND LIMB LENGTHENING DISCREPANCIES FAQsvoxmd2021-01-29T17:39:21+00:00

-Some limb length discrepancies may require special treatment, but you and your surgeon can decide what treatment, if any, is best for you (or your child).
-Any treatment will be planned with the child’s final height and leg lengths in mind, not the current leg lengths.
+Some limb length discrepancies may require special treatment, but you and your surgeon can decide what treatment, if any, is best for you.
+Any treatment will be planned with a final height and leg length in mind, not the current leg lengths.
 Learn more about treatment options >

 What are the Long-term Concerns?